Neo-Kantianism: Varieties

 By 1933 (after the rise of Nazism), the various neo-Kantian circles in Germany had dispersed.

 Further influence

 The Neo-Kantian movement had a significant impact on the development of 20th-century philosophy, particularly in the areas of epistemology, metaphysics, and ethics.
 It continues to be an important influence on contemporary philosophy, particularly in the fields of social and political philosophy.

+Towards the end of 1898 G. E. Moore and Bertrand Russell rebelled against Kant and Hegel, who were the leading philosophers within British and American universities at that time.
+Neo-Kantianism was banned out of them for the following fifty years and continued to survive solely in the Continental Philosophy.
+In the 1960s Strawson published The Bounds of Sense, which relaunched Neo-Kantianism while proposing to deny its doctrine of transcendental idealism.
+John Rawls' A Theory of Justice (1971) restored Kantian practical philosophy of the categorical imperative.